ASantini/Getting_And_Cleaning_Data/Codebook.md

 66. **Freq: Body Angular Velocity Standard Deviation() Z Axis** The standard deviation of the frequency domain for Body Angular Velocity along the Z axis.
-67. **Freq: Body Angular Velocity MeanFreq() X Axis**
+67. **Freq: Body Angular Velocity MeanFreq() X Axis** The mean frequency of the frequency domain the Body Angular Velocity along the X Axis.
-68. **Freq: Body Angular Velocity MeanFreq() Y Axis**
+68. **Freq: Body Angular Velocity MeanFreq() Y Axis** The mean frequency of the frequency domain the Body Angular Velocity along the Y Axis.
-69. **Freq: Body Angular Velocity MeanFreq() Z Axis**
+69. **Freq: Body Angular Velocity MeanFreq() Z Axis** The mean frequency of the frequency domain the Body Angular Velocity along the Z Axis.
 70. **Freq: Body Acceleration MagnitudeMean()**
+		The mean frequency of the frequency domain for Body Angular Velocity along the X Axis.
-71. **Freq: Body Acceleration MagnitudeStandard Deviation()**
+71. **Freq: Body Acceleration MagnitudeStandard Deviation()** The mean frequency of the frequency domain for Body Angular Velocity along the Y Axis.
 72. **Freq: Body Acceleration MagnitudeMeanFreq()**
 73. **Freq: BodyBody Acceleration JerkMagnitudeMean()**
 74. **Freq: BodyBody Acceleration JerkMagnitudeStandard Deviation()**